Tyler Gaudet

-Tyler Gaudet (born April 4, 1993) is a Canadian professional ice hockey player who is currently under contract with Adler Mannheim of the Deutsche Eishockey Liga (DEL).
+Tyler Gaudet (born April 4, 1993) is a Canadian professional ice hockey player who is currently under contract with Düsseldorfer EG of the Deutsche Eishockey Liga (DEL).
 He has previously played with the Arizona Coyotes in the National Hockey League (NHL).

 Playing career

 Amateur

 As a youth, Gaudet played in the 2006 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Hamilton, Ontario.